-Failing to stop for police
+Failing to stop for Police in Tasmania

 - So that the police officer can examine any documents that are required to be produced by the driver.